xhezairbey/akismet-wolf/readme.txt

 == HOW TO USE IT ==

-* Using this plugin requires you to have enabled Wolf CMS Comment Plugin.
+* Using this plugin requires you to first enabled Wolf CMS Comment Plugin.
 * Enable Akismet Plugin from SETTINGS page in Wolf CMS Administration Panel
 * Go to Akismet Plugin Settings and provide an API Key in the respective field.
 * Fill in your desired blog/site URL in the respective field.
 Don't forget to include a trailing slash at the end of it.